Samuel Hibben

 Samuel Galloway Hibben (June 6, 1888 – June 11, 1972) had a distinguished career in the science and application of lighting.
 During a lifetime of employment with the Westinghouse Company he pioneered many new types of lighting and its applications in the home, the workplace and in public displays.
 Among his many noteworthy design achievements were the lighting of the Holland Tunnel, the Statue of Liberty, the Washington Monument, and several caverns.
 He supplemented his design work with lectures and demonstrations to educate the public on the practical and aesthetic possibilities of lighting.
 He received several professional awards for his achievements, and in 2006 was designated one of the eight most distinguished pioneers in the field of lighting design.

-Birth and early life
+Early life

 Samuel Hibben was born and raised in Hillsboro, Ohio.
-He attended Case Institute of Technology (now Case Western Reserve), graduating in 1910 with a degree in electrical engineering.
-At Case he worked part-time in the physics laboratory used by Albert A. Michelson to develop the optical interferometer, for which Michelson was awarded the Nobel Prize in physics in 1907.
-Hibben was inspired by Michelson’s work, and decided to study the field of lighting; his senior thesis was on the photometry of colored light.
+He attended the Case School of Applied Science (now Case Western Reserve University), graduating in 1910 with a degree in electrical engineering.
+At Case he worked part-time in the physics laboratory used by Albert A. Michelson to develop the optical interferometer, for which Michelson was awarded the Nobel Prize in Physics in 1907.
+Hibben was inspired by Michelson's work, and decided to study the field of lighting; his senior thesis was on the photometry of colored light.